 *Oil-based paints are hazardous waste that must be taken to a waste disposal facility.

 To ensure your next paint job is done quickly, thoroughly and safely, contact Demiri Painting & Decorating.
-Our team of experienced painters will make sure your paint waste is disposed of properly and leave your home pristine condition so that you do not have to worry about any cleanup.
+Our team of experienced painters will make sure your paint waste is disposed of properly and leave your home in pristine condition so that you do not have to worry about any cleanup.
 Call us today for a quote.